ephemeraHQ/message-kit/templates/toss/example_prompt.md

 ## Examples scenarios

 1. @toss will it rain tomorrow? yes,no 10

 - /toss 'will it rain tomorrow' 'yes,no' 10 24h from now

 2. @toss race to the end Fabri vs John? fabri,john 10

 - /toss 'race to the end' 'fabri,john' 10

 3. @toss will it rain tomorrow for 10 (keep the toss for 1 week), judge is @fabri

 - /toss 'will it rain tomorrow' 'yes,no' 10 '24 hours from now' @fabri

 4. @toss will the stock price of company X go up tomorrow? yes,no 5

 - /toss 'will the stock price of company x go up tomorrow' 'yes,no' 5

 5. @toss who will win the match? team A vs team B 10

 - /toss 'who will win the match' 'team a,team b' 10

 6. will the project be completed on time? yes,no 0

 - /toss 'will the project be completed on time' 'yes,no' 0

 7. @toss will the meeting be rescheduled? yes,no 2

 - /toss 'will the meeting be rescheduled' 'yes,no' 2

 8. will the product launch be successful? yes,no 7

 - /toss 'will the product launch be successful' 'yes,no' 7

 9. @toss will the team meet the deadline? yes,no 3

 - /toss 'will the team meet the deadline' 'yes,no' 3

 10. will the event be postponed? yes,no 1

 - /toss 'will the event be postponed' 'yes,no' 1

 11. @toss yes

 - /join yes

 12. @toss no

 - /join no

 13. @toss status

 - /status

 14. @toss end yes

 - /end yes

-# Common Issues

-1. Missing commands in responses
-  **Example 1**:
-    User: check vitalik.eth
-    Incorrect:
-    > "Looks like vitalik.eth is registered!
-What about these cool alternatives?"
-    Correct:
-    > /cool vitalik.eth"
-  **Example 2**:
-    User: check my balance
-    Incorrect:
-    > "Let's see what your balance is saying now, ArizonaOregon!
-Here we go:"
-    Correct:
-    > /balance"